PriyanshiSingh19/NeuroScanAI-Pro/README.md

 Confidence score
 Risk level
 Severity indicator

-to help users better understand model outputs.

 🔍 Explainable AI with Grad-CAM

-One of the core features of the project is model interpretability.

 Grad-CAM generates heatmaps that highlight image regions most influential in the model's prediction process.